sjg20/u-boot-concept/doc/develop/bootstd.rst

 ------

-Apart from the to-do items below, different types of bootflow files may be implemented in future, e.g. EFI support and Chromium OS support.
+Apart from the to-do items below, different types of bootflow files may be implemented in future, e.g. Chromium OS support which is currently only available as a script in chromebook_coral.

 To do
 -----

-Most of the following things will be completd as part of initial development, before a final series is sent:
+Some things that need to be done to completely replace the distro-boot scripts:

+- add bootdev drivers for dhcp, sata, scsi, ide, virtio
+- PXE boot for EFI
+- support for loading U-Boot scripts

+Other ideas:

 - `bootflow prep` to load everything preparing for boot, so that `bootflow boot` can just do the boot.
-- check ordering of bootdevs (should it use aliases?)
-- check ordering of bootflows within bootdevs (needed)
-- implement boot_targets env var?
-- quick way to boot from particular media - 'bootflow boot mmc1' ?
-- add bootdev drivers for dhcp, sata, scsi, ide, usb, virtio

-Other ideas:

-- bootdev flags for speed (e.g. network and USB are slow)
-- automatically load kernel, FDT, etc. to suitable addresses so the board does not need to specific things like `pxefile_addr_r`
+- automatically load kernel, FDT, etc. to suitable addresses so the board does not need to specify things like `pxefile_addr_r`

 .. _disto_boodcmd: https://github.com/u-boot/u-boot/blob/master/include/config_distro_bootcmd.h